JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/performance.md

 ## Benchmarks

 This package implements several backends for each method and it is possible to design your own backend as well.
-Then, one way to choose the most efficient is to run benchmarks.
+Then, one way to choose the most efficient one is to run benchmarks.

 ```@example ex3
 using ADNLPModels, NLPModels, OptimizationProblems